Seema Verma: Trump administration

 On November 29, 2016, President-elect Donald Trump announced plans to nominate Verma to serve as administrator of the Centers for Medicare and Medicaid Services, the agency that oversees Medicare, Medicaid, and the insurance markets.
 On March 13, 2017, the United States Senate confirmed her nomination in a 55–43 vote.
-She was sworn into office on the Bhagavad-Gītā As It Is, a translation and commentary of the Bhagavad Gita by A. C. Bhaktivedanta Swami Prabhupada, founder of the International Society for Krishna Consciousness (ISKCON), commonly known as the Hare Krishna movement.

 One of her first actions was to send a letter to the nation's governors, urging them to impose insurance premiums for Medicaid, charge Medicaid recipients for emergency room visits, and encourage recipients to obtain employment or job training as a requirement for Medicaid coverage.
+Verma stated in the letter that she was concerned about the Affordable Care Act's expansion of Medicaid to non-disabled, working-age adults without dependent children, suggesting it may divert resources from more vulnerable populations.
+She was supportive of President Trump signing into law legislation that permitted states to withhold federal funds from facilities that provide abortions.

-Verma is a harsh critic of the Affordable Care Act (ACA) calling it a "failure".
+Verma was a vocal critic of the Affordable Care Act (ACA), and referred to it as a "failure" during a national conference in 2019.
 Throughout her tenure at CMS, she led President Trump's charge to repeal and replace Obamacare.
-Verma made substantial cuts to the ACA Navigator program, making it more difficult for individuals to obtain coverage during open enrollment.
+She advocated for a state-led, decentralized approach to the ACA, and supported states implementing work requirements for able-bodied Medicaid recipients.
+In 2018, Verma oversaw a $26 million cut to the Affordable Care Act Navigator Program, a government initiative that assists consumers in enrolling in health insurance through the health insurance marketplace.
+Some critics noted that these cuts made it more challenging for individuals to enroll during the open enrollment period.
 On July 25, 2018, Verma gave a speech in San Francisco in which she criticized proposals for "Medicare for all".
 She stated that single-payer health care would destroy Medicare, which provides insurance for elderly people, and lead to "Medicare for None."